 3. Use Behavior-Triggered Emails

-This is where the future of email marketing is heading, and triggered emails have a good open rate to boot.
+Behavior-triggered emails are real-time reactions to how your customers are using your product.
+This is where the future of email marketing is heading — and triggered emails have a good open rate to boot.

-Behavior-triggered emails can make connections less complicated.
+Behavior-triggered emails can streamline customer communication.
 They let you communicate with customers without having to think about it, help you convert readers, and could extend the lifetime value of existing customers.

 4. Use Subscriber Tags